bilalseen/changeMyLetter/README.md

 cd letter-changer
 Open the index.html file in a web browser to start using the application.

+Live Demo
+You can try out the application live on [this GitHub Pages link.](https://bilalseen.github.io/changeMyLetter/)

 Contributing
 Fork this repository.
 Create a new branch: git checkout -b newBranchName